covid-visualizer/alpha/README.md

 * Scipy

 Use `pip` to install the code modules.
 The `requirements.txt` file lists the version numbers that the developer used.
 As always, installing inside a virtualenv is recommended.

+<a name="features"></a>
+# Features

+CoronaCurves produces four classes of graphs, some of which include interesting quantitative data.
+In limited areas, it is designed to reflect data uncertainties.
+All data are imported from a spreadsheet (.csv) file.

+* Plot 0 -- simple graph of cases over time for multiple geographic regions, on a linear axis
+    * You can define as many geographic regions you want.
+You can use spreadsheet column-summation to define composite geographical areas from smaller ones.
+    * Example

+* Plot 1 -- same as Plot 0, but with a logarithmic y-axis
+    * When cases are increasing exponentially, this reduces the exponential curve to a straight line.
+    * Use this graph to eyeball whether the epidemic curve is flattening in any geographic region.
+    * Example

+* Plot 2 -- extrapolated total cases

 <a name="model"></a>
 # Model and Math